TatiGarrido/Doge-Dog-Day-Care/README.md

    ## Wireframes
-   The wireframes for Doge Dog Day Care were produced on Balsamiq.
-They are low fidelity as there have been modifications throughout the development website.
+   The wireframes were produced on Balsamiq.
+They were built as being part of the first version ofthe website.
+Modifications had been done throughout the development website.

    ![Homepage wireframe](documentation/wireframe-homepage.png)